What is the food of Algeria?

 Get Connected with eSIM

-This food from Algeria and other North African countries is especially popular during the winter.
-It is a traditional dish consisting of fava beans or chickpeas (or sometimes both) drowned in a delicious vegetable stew.
+This food from Algeria and other North African countries is especially popular in winter.
+It is a traditional dish of fava beans or chickpeas (or sometimes both) drowned in a delicious vegetable stew.

 Beware, this stew is spicy as it contains harissa paste.
 We loved this simple, yet warming dish, ideal to enjoy with some fresh crusty bread.